RVCC-IDMX/style-stage-Pi-Guy53/README.md

-# Mobile Rules

-A page with minimal mobile-first styling using a reset/normalize library followed by some local CSS rules to make the page useable and accessible.

 ## Rules For Minimum Functionality

 1. The page must view well starting at 320px viewport width and above (with **no media queries** affecting layout or font sizes).
 Note: The iphone 5/SE in Chrome dev tools is 320px wide in profile mode.